 Is there any one occasion you can highlight in your career which stands out as significant?
 Changing from Personnel to Finance and learning so much more about the Port.
-I am happy to stay where I am in the industry, I feel proud of my journey.
+I am happy where I am in the industry, I feel proud of my journey.

-The job variety - I feel I have learnt so much during my time.
+What inspired you to get into the port sector?
+The job variety - I feel I have learnt so What are the main inspirations to get people into ports?
 Work colleagues are all supportive and no day is the same whether its a challenging day or a day where you feel you have achieved.